angelpinheiro/bikenance-app/README.md

 ### MVP Version

-The MVP version of Bikenance will focus on the following functionalities:

 - Strava integration
   - Login with strava
   - Import user profile and bikes from Strava
-    - Keep track of user rides
+  - Keep track of user past rides and receive new ones.
-    - Display user rides
 - Bike components registration.
 - Basic maintenance tracking based on mileage and usage hours.
 - Maintenance reminders based on accumulated mileage and usage hours.